Healthy Homes Assessment Belmont

 Home Assessments Belmont for Rental Properties

-There are numerous things to check during the home review to determine if your rental property meets all the basic requirements of Healthy Homes Standard.
-The most common are:
+There are a variety of concerns to look over in a home evaluation to determine if your rental property meets the requirements of the Healthy Homes Standards.
+A few examples are:

-The repercussions of not having a Healthy Home in accordance with lawful Residential Tenancies Act and consequently falling on the wrong side of an Tenancy services ruling can be significant for property owners and landlords.
-For specialist advice, call today to book your rental properties home assessment.
+The consequences of not having an Healthy Home in accordance with the Residential Tenancies Act and consequently being on the wrong side of a tenancy services ruling can have a significant impact for property owners and landlords.
+For specialist advice get in touch today to schedule your rental properties home assessment.

 home assessments for rental properties